lifemapper/lifemapper.github.io/terms.md

 Scenarios
 : Scenarios consist of a set of environmental layers (i.e. elevation, precipitation, temperature, soil, etc).
-For Species Distribution Modeling, researchers often use inputs of 'present day' species points and 'present day' climate and/or other environmental data.
+For Species Distribution Modeling, researchers often choose a set of 'present day' layers ("modeling scenario") as an input along with 'present day' species points.
 The environmental data may be global, or regional.
-The resulting models can be projected onto the same environmental dataset or one predicted for a different time period, or one for another region.
+The resulting models can be projected onto the same environmental dataset and/or one predicted for a different time period, or one for another region ("projection scenarios").
   An example of predicted environmental data available in the Lifemapper archive is climate data computed for the International Panel on Climate Change (IPCC) for its Fifth Assessment